filecoin-project/go-statemachine/fsm/README.md

 Let's pretend our ideal deal flow looks like:

 ```
-Receive new deal proposal -> Validate proposal-> For All Data Requested, Send a chunk, then request payment, then wait for payment before sending more -> Complete deal
+Receive new deal proposal -> Validate proposal -> For All Data Requested, Send a chunk, then request payment, then wait for payment before sending more -> Complete deal
 ```

 You can imagine at each state in this happy path, things could go wrong.
 A deal proposal might need to be rejected for not meeting criteria.
 A network message could fail to send.
 A client could send only a partial payment, or one that fails to process.
 We might had an error reading our own data.